 One of the most personally exciting ministry developments in 2010 was the Union’s decision to form of a Mission Council in the place of the previous Mission Secretary role.
 This shift to a Council approach reflects the facts that the Union’s sense of mission 1) is appropriately diverse, 2) requires a corporate response, and 3) is a denominational priority and 4) is developing enough to require multiple heads and hands.
 The council is composed of 12 members and is chaired by the Union president and vice president.
 Each member of the council answers for a particular area of mission ranging from church planting to ecumenical relations.
 But the real strength of the council comes in the collaboration that can now happen by having all of these people in the same room.
-When I learned of the Mission Council I asked if rural church mission had yet been represented and if not, could I represent those needs on the council.
-To my delight, in November, I was assigned to the Missions Council, representing Rural Church Mission.
+In November, I was assigned to the Missions Council, representing Rural Church Mission.

 So what is that going to look like?
 I have a pretty good idea of where I’d like to go with this.
 Generally, the idea is that Rural Church Mission isn’t so much about helping rural churches sustain ministry but about coming alongside rural churches as they express mission in their context and finding ways together to maximize rural missional potential.
 Following is a bit of an outline of the kinds of questions I’m asking.